Sweat dropped down Her back as She inhaled the sweetness of a crowd of hundreds of people.

 Like walking through an explosion of people.
 The stage was the rocket and everyone wanted on.

-Someone disrupted his welcome with a yell and everyone turned to see a student standing in a tree.
+Someone disrupted Her welcome with a yell and everyone turned to see a student standing in a tree.
 He danced around and some people laughed.

-But the explosion was still happening, and the rocket would soon take off, so they turned their attention back to the man on the stage.
+But the explosion was still happening, and the rocket would soon take off, so they turned their attention back to Her.

-They didn’t know but that man built that rocket ship…
+They didn’t know but She built that rocket ship…

 And in 5, 4, 3, 2, 1 the artists entered the stage and the show took off.